amygdala/amygdala.github.io/_posts/2017-10-22-gae_dataflow.md

 Because we used the `--template_location` flag, a template for that pipeline is compiled and saved to the indicated GCS location (rather than triggering a run of the pipeline).

-Now that the template is created, we can use it to launch dataflow pipeline jobs from our GAE app.
+Now that the template is created, we can use it to launch Dataflow pipeline jobs from our GAE app.

 ### A note on input sources and template runtime arguments

 As you can see from [this table](https://cloud.google.com/dataflow/docs/templates/creating-templates#pipeline-io-and-runtime-parameters) in the documentation, the Dataflow Python SDK does not yet support the use of runtime parameters with Datastore input.

 For pipeline analysis, we want to consider only Datastore data from the last N days.
-But, we can't access the runtime `timestamp` parameter when we're constructing the Datastore reader query.
+But, because of the above constraint, we can't access the runtime `timestamp` parameter when we're constructing the Datastore reader query.
 (If you try, you will see a compile-time error).
 Similarly, if you try the approach taken by the non-template version of the pipeline [here](https://github.com/amygdala/gae-dataflow/blob/master/sdk_launch/dfpipe/pipe.py), which uses `datetime.datetime.now()` to construct its Datastore query, you'll find that you're always using the same compile-time static timestamp each time you run the template.

-To address this for the template version of this pipeline, we will include a filter step, that *can* access runtime parameters, and which filters out all but the last N days of tweets post-query.
+To work around this for the template version of this pipeline, we will include a filter step, that *can* access runtime parameters, and which filters out all but the last N days of tweets post-query.
 You can see this step as `FilterDate` in the Dataflow pipeline graph figure above.

-### Launching a Dataflow template job from the cloud console
+### Launching a Dataflow templated job from the Cloud Console

-Before we actually deploy the GAE app, let's check that we can launch a properly running Dataflow pipeline job from our newly generated template.
-We can do that by launching a job based on that template from the [Cloud Console](https://console.cloud.google.com).
+Before we actually deploy the GAE app, let's check that we can launch a properly running Dataflow templated job from our newly generated template.
+We can do that by launching a job based on that template from [Cloud Console](https://console.cloud.google.com).
 (You could also do this via the `gcloud` command-line tool).
 Note that the pipeline won't do anything interesting unless you already have Tweet data in the Datastore— which would be the case if you tried the [earlier example](http://amygdala.github.io/dataflow/app_engine/2017/04/14/gae_dataflow.html) in this series— but you can still confirm that it launches and runs successfully.

-Go to the [Dataflow pane](https://console.cloud.google.com/dataflow) of the Cloud Console, and click on "Create Job From Template".
+Go to the [Dataflow pane](https://console.cloud.google.com/dataflow) of Cloud Console, and click "Create Job From Template".

 <figure>